Clubs: European football

 Spain also stands out among the powerhouses of European football, with its iconic La Liga division, home to some of the world's top clubs such as FC Barcelona and Real Madrid.

-Premier League clubs
+Premier League Clubs

-The Premier League also sets itself apart from other leagues by having an incredibly competitive season every year, with all 20 teams fighting to finish top of the table or qualify for European competition.
+The Premier League also sets itself apart from other leagues by having an incredibly competitive season every year, with all 20 teams battling to finish top of the table or qualify for European competition.

 La Liga Clubs